overdd/todo-app-typescript-nodejs/README.md

 The ToDo App is a simple task management tool that allows you to create, manage, and track your tasks.
 It features a command-line interface for easy use and provides the following functionalities:

+1. **SQLite3-based app** App stores user data in sqlite3 database.
+2. **Inquirer console interface** User-friendly feature.
-1. **Create and manage tasks:** Add, edit and remove done tasks with ease.
+3. **Create and manage tasks:** Add, edit and remove done tasks with ease.
-2. **Mark tasks as done:** Easily track completed tasks and maintain a clear list of remaining to-dos.
+4. **Mark tasks as done:** Easily track completed tasks and maintain a clear list of remaining to-dos.
-3. **Set due dates:** Assign due dates to tasks to prioritize and plan your workload effectively.
+5. **Set due dates:** Assign due dates to tasks to prioritize and plan your workload effectively.
-4. **Search for tasks:** Filter tasks status (done/not done), or importance.
+6. **Search for tasks:** Filter tasks status (done/not done), or importance.
-5. **Mark tasks as important:** Identify and prioritize essential tasks.
+7. **Mark tasks as important:** Identify and prioritize essential tasks.
-6. **Export task data:** Export task data in a human-readable format for backup or sharing.
+8. **Export task data:** Export task data in a human-readable format for backup or sharing.

 ### Usage: